tshadowknight/SRW_Engine_MV_Docs/battle_scene_editor.md

 * send_effekseer_trigger: send a trigger (0-3) to the target effect.
 This will trigger spawn/stop/destroy triggers set in the efffect.
 * set_effekseer_frame: update the target effect to the specified frame.
 * set_effekseer_attract_point: set the global attraction point for the effekseer context of the target effect.

+#### Tips and tricks

+* Fixing the seed: Set the seed to a value other than -1 in the global settings to make the effect consistent every time it is played
+* Making a particle that goes on top: In the render settings of a particle uncheck Depth Test to create a particle that will render above everything in the scene
+* Rendering order: The order of effects is determined by the order in which they are loaded in the animation.
+If you want an effect that goes behind another effect but that starts later you can use a trigger: give the root of the effect a spawn trigger.
+In the animation create the effect that goes behind first and then start it by trigger using the send_effekseer_trigger command.
+You can have further control over rendering order by using the isForeground setting and using rendering_group settings for scene elements.
+Elements in higher rendering groups get rendered on top.
+Standard elements like unit sprites are in group 2 by default, setting isForeground places the effect in group 3.
+Using the set_rendering_group command you can put default elements in group 4, etc.

 ### Sequences